-Circle Topic CR Session 1A: Setting the Scene for the Support Circle Process Planning Hold a meeting with leadership to prepare for this section and invite the leader(s) to consider the following Whether they as a leader are participating by supporting the facilitators without joining the group or plan to fully participate.
+Circle Topic CR Session 1A: Setting the Scene for the Support Circle Process Planning Hold a meeting with leadership to prepare for this section and invite the leader(s) to consider the following 1.
+Whether they as a leader are participating by supporting the facilitators without joining the group or plan to fully participate.
 Support them in sharing with the group their interest in the work, some personal learning they have already gained from it, and how they will be engaged with the group.
-Example: Regular touch base with facilitators so they can be responsive to the group's ideas and needs, regular participation with open mind to learn and improve their leadership, drop-in when requested, etc. For the full leadership preparation document, please visit this page.
-Review Creating Psychological Safety and Supporting Trust Within the Group document in the Facilitator Guide .
-Purpose of Circle/ Learning Objectives Identify participant values and develop circle shared agreements to guide the staff support circle process throughout the CR experience.
-Materials/ Time: 45-50 min Preparation/Time Materials: Circle kit (includes a variety of talking pieces, mat, or fabric to place in the middle of the circle and a center piece) ☐ Blank paper for shared agreements ☐ Note cards ☐ Markers/pens Set-up: Up to 15 chairs arranged in a circle without furniture in the middle.
-To consider: Understanding Your Social Location as a Facilitator - Active Bystander Intervention: Training and Facilitation Guide .
+Example: regular touch base with facilitators so they can be responsive to the group's ideas and needs, regular participation with open mind to learn and improve their leadership, drop-in when requested, etc. Below are things to share with leadership prior to facilitating this group to support the integration and modeling of concepts.
+For the full leadership preparation document, please visit this page.
+Review Creating Psychological Safety and Supporting Trust Within the Group document in the Facilitator Guide.
+Purpose of Circle/ Identify participant values and develop circle shared agreements to guide the staff support circle process throughout the CR experience.
+Learning Objectives Time: 45-50 minutes Materials/ Preparation/Time Materials: Circle kit (includes a variety of talking pieces, mat, or fabric to place in the middle of the circle and a center piece) Blank paper for shared agreements Note cards Markers/pens Set-up: Up to 15 chairs arranged in a circle without furniture in the middle.
+To consider: Understanding Your Social Location as a Facilitator - Active Bystander Intervention: Training and Facilitation Guide.